 Job 14 contains the rest of Job’s prayer.

 Romans 13.
 Paul reminded the Romans of all people to submit to government, follow the laws, pay their taxes and debts, love their neighbor and put on Christ.
-Any government is better than anarchy.
+Any government, even the Romans,are better than anarchy.

 Job 9.
 Job: There is no mediator, no one is righteous before God, even though I am righteous.